-The “Credo” of the society succinctly tells the story: “Calix is an association of Catholic alcoholics who are maintaining their sobriety through affiliation with and participation in the Fellowship of Alcoholics Anonymous.
-Our first concern is to interest Catholics with an alcoholic problem in the virtue of total abstinence.
+The “Credo” of the society succinctly tells the story: “Calix is an association of Catholic alcoholics, drug addicts, and family members and friends affected by addiction, who are maintaining their sobriety through participation in their Catholic faith and a 12 Step program.
+Our first concern is to interest Catholics with these problems in the virtue of total abstinence.
 Our second stated purpose is to promote the spiritual development of our membership.
 Our gathering today is an effort in this direction.
 Our conversation and our association together should be a source of inspiration and encouragement to each other, geared to our growth toward spiritual maturity.
-Our participation in all other spiritual activities of Calix, such as the frequent celebration of the Liturgy, reception of the Sacraments, personal prayer and meditation, Holy Hours, Days of Recollection and retreats, aid us in our third objective, namely, to strive for the sanctification of the whole personality of each member.
-We welcome other alcoholics, not members of our faith, or any others, non-alcoholics, who are concerned with the illness of alcoholism and wish to join with us in prayer for our stated purposes.”
+Our participation in all other spiritual activities of Calix, such as the frequent celebration of the Liturgy, reception of the Sacraments, personal prayer and meditation, Holy Hours, Days of Recollection and retreats, aids us in our third objective, namely, to strive for the sanctification of the whole personality of each member.
+We welcome others who are not members of our Catholic faith, and anyone concerned with the illness of alcoholism and addiction who wish to join with us in prayer for our stated purposes.”

 Consider the men and women, who have spent a long time, often many years, unwittingly developing a physical dependence on alcohol.
 Finally they reach the end of the line – physically, mentally and spiritually.
 Assume that they manage to put together a short period of sobriety and tentatively are testing the Twelve Step program.
 Their physical condition improves rapidly and, after a longer period, so does the emotional side of their lives.

 – William J. Montroy, A founder of the Calix Society

 We pray, through the intercession of co-patrons, for the following:

 For deceased members of the Calix Society

 For all those who are in recovery from addiction

 Venerable Matt Talbot